Coronavirus in Lombok, is it safe to travel to Bali / Lombok, Indonesia?

 Is Malimbu Cliff Villa Lombok accepting bookings?

 Yes!
 We are open for business and accepting bookings.
 Special advance booking rates and a few Lombok holiday packages have been created with flexible cancellation policies to support your travel plans during this pandemic / uncertain times.
-Click here to find out more about our special rates.
+Special local rates available to support domestic tourism too.
+Please contact our villa manager Jun on +62 819 1710 4413 or email us direct: firstname.lastname@example.org for more information.